 Looking for a cheap way to grow your own fruits and vegetables?
 The pallet garden started as a way to dabble in gardening without spending a lot of money.
 Eventually, it turned into 64 square feet of homegrown tomatoes, cucumbers, snap peas, and a cascade of morning glories.
 Here’s how we turned free pallets into our family’s summertime dinners.

 This post contains affiliate links.
 That means if you click on my link and buy something, I will earn a small commission from the advertiser at no additional cost to you.
 Read my disclosure policy here.

-The last couple years, we’ve had a pallet garden.
+The last couple of years, we’ve had a pallet garden.
 It started as a way to dabble in gardening without spending a lot of money.
-Eventually, it turned into 64 square-feet of homegrown tomatoes, cucumbers, snap peas, dandelion greens, zinnias, and a cascade of morning glories.
+Eventually, it turned into 64 square feet of homegrown tomatoes, cucumbers, snap peas, dandelion greens, zinnias, and a cascade of morning glories.

 I may have gone overboard, and it was amazing.

 As a child growing up in a rural area, I knew that food grown at home tastes 1 million% better than whatever you can buy out of season from the grocery store.
 If you’ve ever bitten into a local strawberry still warm from the sun, you probably agree with me.

 Make Your Pallet Garden:

 Maybe you’re like me, and you can’t help but try to turn every patch of grass into something edible.